Vodafone Egypt

-Vodafone Egypt (Arabic: ڤودافون مَصر, Vodafone Maṣr) is the largest mobile network operator in Egypt in terms of active subscribers.
-It was launched in 1998 under its former name Click GSM (Egyptian: كليك چى اس ام).
-It covers various voice and data exchange services, as well as 4G, 3G, ADSL and broadband Internet services.
+Vodafone (Egyptian Arabic: ڤودافون) is the largest mobile network operator in Egypt in terms of active subscribers.
+It was launched in 1998 under its former name, Click GSM (Egyptian: كليك چى اس ام).
+It covers various voice and data exchange services, as well as 5G, 4G, 3G, ADSL, and broadband Internet services.

-Vodafone Egypt was initially headquartered in Maadi, Cairo since 1998 and until 2003; when Vodafone moved its headquarters to the Sixth of October City. some of the key members of the core network launch team were: Neil Marley, Ian Crawford and Peter Karney.
+Vodafone Egypt was initially headquartered in Maadi, Cairo since 1998 and until 2003; when Vodafone moved its headquarters to the Sixth of October City.
+Some of the key members of the core network launch team were Neil Marley, Ian Crawford, and Peter Karney.
 Currently, all of Vodafone's core operations are run from Vodafone's campus at the Smart Village Technology Park.

 License and establishment

 On 30 November 1998, Vodafone Egypt Telecommunications announced that MisrFone Group (of which Vodafone owned a 30% share) was awarded the second license for GSM operations in Egypt (under the brand name of Click GSM).
 This decision was part of the move to privatize and liberalize the Egyptian market at the time.
 The first license had been given to the national incumbent which had launched the first mobile service in 1996 (the company is now Orange Egypt).
 In 2007, the telecommunications market in Egypt grew further and became more competitive when the third entrant to the market, Etisalat Misr, was awarded the third license for GSM operations.

 In January 2007, Egypt's National Telecom Regulatory Agency (NTRA) awarded Vodafone Egypt a 15-year 3G licence.

-On October 16, 2016, Vodafone Egypt was awarded the fourth-generation 4G mobile services license for a royalty fee of $335 million from the Egyptian National Telecom Regulatory Authority (NTRA).
+On 16 October 2016, Vodafone Egypt was awarded the fourth-generation 4G mobile services license for a royalty fee of $335 million from the Egyptian National Telecom Regulatory Authority (NTRA).

-In January 2020, Saudi Telecom announced a preliminary agreement to buy Vodafone Group's 55% shareholding in Vodafone Egypt for $2.4 billion.
+In January 2020, Saudi Telecom announced a preliminary agreement to buy Vodafone Group's 55% shareholding in Vodafone Egypt for $2.4 billion, which eventually failed to occur.
+However, in 2022, Vodafone sold its Egypt shares to Vodacom Group Limited in South Africa, itself a majority-owned Vodafone company that controls Vodafone's other African operations.

+On 7 October 2024, the Ministry of Communications and Information Technology awarded 5G licenses to Vodafone Egypt, along with Orange Egypt and e& Egypt.
+Vodafone's commercial 5G service was later launched in June 2025 along with the other carriers.

 Market position

-In 2011, Vodafone became the market leader in terms of revenue share and with the largest customer base.
+Vodafone became the market leader in terms of revenue share and customer base in 2011.

-Vodafone Egypt provides its services for both individuals and enterprises in Egypt focusing on telecommunication services from Voice to Data and Internet services.
-As part of that strategy, Vodafone Egypt initially acquired 51% of Raya Telecom in September 2006 which offered a variety of resources that would help Vodafone expand.
-It had a geographically dispersed network within Egypt and a solid experience in the fixed-line data communication field.
-As Raya Telecom's resources provided an ideal match for Vodafone's growth strategy, the remaining portion of Raya Telecom was acquired and, in June 2007 Vodafone Egypt assumed full ownership.
+Vodafone Egypt offers telecommunication services ranging from voice to data and Internet to both consumers and businesses in Egypt.
+As part of that approach, Vodafone Egypt purchased 51% of Raya Telecom in September 2006, which provided a range of resources to assist Vodafone expand.
+It had a geographically distributed network throughout Egypt and extensive expertise in fixed-line data transfer.
+Raya Telecom's resources were a good match for Vodafone's expansion plan, therefore the remaining share of Raya Telecom was bought, and Vodafone Egypt obtained full control in June 2007.